 Review of Documents

-Unexpected liens or judgments against the property or yourself, or the entity under which the loan is vested must be resolved before the loan can fund.
-Investors want title insurance to guarantee their loan will be in the desired lien position, most commonly first.
-Any outstanding liens or judgments threaten that position and therefore must be cleared (paid off) prior to or at loan closing in order for a title insurance company to offer coverage.
+Unexpected liens or judgments against the property or yourself, or the entity under which the loan is vested, are required to be resolved prior to funding the loan.
+Investors want title insurance to guarantee their loan will be in the desired lien position, often first position.
+Any outstanding liens or judgments do threaten that position and therefore must be cleared (paid off) prior to or at closing in order for a title insurance company to offer coverage.
 Often times, a lien is still showing even though you paid it off.
-This happens because the lienholder you paid off may not have recorded the appropriate release.
-You’ll be required to provide documentation showing the lien was paid, and/or contact the lienholder and ask them to provide the appropriate document to be recorded.
+This happens because the lien-holder you paid off may not have recorded the appropriate release.
+In this case, you will be required to provide documentation proving the lien was satisfied, and/or contact the lien-holder and ask them to provide the appropriate document to be recorded.

 Final Private Money Loan Approval

-After property valuation and title is reviewed by the investor, the private money lender will let you know the loan is approved and ready to “go to docs.”
-Sometimes the lender generates docs in their office and sometimes they use an outside company.
+After property valuation and title is reviewed by the investor, the private money lender or private investor will let you know the loan is approved and ready to “go to docs.”
+Sometimes they can generate docs in their office or sometimes they use an outside company.
 Expect a few days for this process, and give yourself a day to go through them before your signing to make sure everything is in order and that the terms match what you were previously offered.

-Once the real estate loan is approved to close, you may sign your documents at the escrow company, in the PML’s office or arrangements may be made to use a notary service to come to you at your home or office to execute the closing package.
+Once the real estate loan is approved to close, you may sign your documents at the escrow company, in the lender’s office, or arrangements may be made to use a notary service to come to you at your home or office to execute the closing package.

 Once documents are signed, the private money lender will arrange to have the funds wired to the escrow company and the loan proceeds will be disbursed at the direction of the investor.

-The escrow company arranges for the appropriate documents (deeds, mortgages or trust deeds, to be recorded with the county, making the new loan a lien against your property until it is paid in full.
-When the documents are recorded, your PML and/or escrow agent will let you know that “recording is confirmed.”
+The escrow company will arrange for the appropriate documents (deeds, mortgages, or trust deeds) to be recorded with the county which makes the new loan a lien against your property until it is paid in full.
+When these documents are recorded, your lender and/or escrow agent will let you know that “recording is confirmed.”
 Once recording is confirmed, escrow will disburse funds.

 Payments to Loan Servicer

 After funds are disbursed, the loan servicing company “boards the loan.”
-This means the loan is added to the servicer’s loan system so they can accept payments; send statements to you, etc. As part of your disclosure packet, you will be given instructions on where to make the first payment.
-Often interest will be prepaid for 30 days or so to give the servicer time to get the loan boarded.
-Do not wait for your first statement, be sure to send the amount as directed to the company directed so you first payment is not considered late.
-If you are unsure, ask your PML.
-Most often, the loan will be serviced by your PML and the person who originated and coordinated your loan will remain your main contact throughout the life of the loan.
+This means the loan is added to the servicer’s loan system so they can accept payments, send statements to you, etc. As part of your disclosure packet, you will be given instructions on where to make the first payment.
+Often times, interest will be prepaid for 30 days to give the servicer time to get the loan boarded.
+A key to remember is to not wait for your first statement.
+Be sure to send the amount as directed to the appropriate company so your first payment is not considered late.
+If you are unsure, ask your private money lender or investor.
+Most often, the loan will be serviced by your lender and the person who originated and coordinated your loan will remain your main contact throughout the life of the loan.